raulnq/Jal.Router/README.md

 * RegisterRoute, allows us to start the creation of a new route handled by the interface specified in the generic parameter.
 * ForMessage, indicates the object under the brokered message to be routed
 * ToBeHandledBy, This method will tell us the concrete class on charge to handle the message how and to handle this message usign this class (you can add as many ways as you want there).

+Coming back to the handler class, apart of the Transfer message, you can have access to the Inbound MessageContext class that contains the following properties:
+* Id, Id of the message.
+* From, Name of the app that send us the message.
+* Origin, Unique id of the app that send us the message.
+* Version, Version of the message.
+* Headers, Non standard properties of the message.
+* RetryCount, How many times the message was retried.
+* LastRetry, It is true if we are in the last retry of the current message.

+### Publish

 Suppose that now your handler has two methods to handle the message in different ways under different circumstances.
 ```